Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: To begin, you must speak to Teldryn Sero during the day in Raven Rock, and a new line of dialogue will appear.

-- [Chanterelle - a Savage World to Explore](https://www.nexusmods.com/skyrimspecialedition/mods/32603) - A world Skyrim sized made to be used with Campfire/Hunterborn/Frostfall.
-Huge, no civilization.
-To expand Skyrim with wildlands.
-Two full worldspaces to explore.

-  > :video_game: To begin, look for the various passageways scattered throughout the South and Southwest borders of Falkreath and The Reach.

 ### Quest Changes

 Eldryn includes [jayserpa's](https://www.nexusmods.com/skyrimspecialedition/users/5201727) quest expansions that add immersion and several pathways to finish vanilla quests.

-- [Paarthurnax - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711) - A fully voiced, quite expanded new take on the quest Paarthurnax, giving both the Blades and Paarthurnax good reasons for their stances, and you, the final choice.

 - [The Only Cure - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57683) - Enhances Peryite's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra.